Iguassu Scenes

 Av.
 J. K.

-The bus timetables are different, but the last bus running in Iguassu Falls City - Brazil is at 11:55 p.m.
+The bus timetables are different, but the last bus running in Iguassu Falls City in Brazil is at 11:55 p.m.
 There is a tourist information desk at the TTU.
-Depends of the destination one can save time taking buses out side of the TTU.
+Depends on destination one can save time taking buses outside of the TTU.

-Most of the buses leave from the TTU (local terminal bus station), Av.
+Most of the buses leave from the TTU (local terminal bus station in Brazil), Av.
 Juscelino Kubitschek (Av.
 J.K.), Av.
 Jorge Shimmelpfeng and R. Almirante Barroso.
-For updated information about busses call 0800 451516 (toll-free).
+For updated information about busses call 0800 451516 (toll-free in English).

 R. = rua (street)